 Winslow gets 100,000 visitors in a typical year, more than a town its size in Arizona’s high desert might expect.

-He notes there are four gift shops, an ice cream shop, a brewery and a bakery that opened last year along with restaurants.
+He notes there are four gift shops, an ice cream shop, a brewery and a bakery that opened in 2020 along with restaurants.
 All are helped by the downtown park.

-“These restaurants and shops weren’t there before and now they’re here,” Hall told us.
+“These restaurants and shops weren’t there before and now they’re here,” Hall said.

 For that and other reasons, Hall said the people of Winslow have a special affinity for the “Take It Easy” song.